 The broth may be clear and light, or deep and rich with a layer of lip-smacking fat from the roast pork or chicken.
-Veggie ramen also abounds — decked out with marinated soft-boiled eggs, mushrooms, tofu, greens, seaweed and more.
+Veggie and vegan ramen also abounds — decked out with marinated soft-boiled eggs, mushrooms, tofu, greens, seaweed and more.

 So what makes ramen so special?
 “It’s all about the relationship between the broth and noodles,” Milholland explains.
 The broth needs to coat the noodle without making it mushy, and the noodle should be chewy, springy and have bite.
 Above all they should be “slurpable,” she adds, because Japanese custom is to slurp the whole bowl of piping-hot ramen quickly, before it gets soggy.

 “The broth is a soulful experience; the noodles are fun,” Milholland says.
 “It’s like a layered experience.”

 Ready for your Portland ramen tour?
 Here are some places to start: